kaakaa/pflenker.github.io/_posts/2020-11-18-what-is-an-agile-mindset.md

 certain people, mainly for the following two reasons:

-- People who are quick to point out that others are lacking an agile mindset have a hard time providing a defini0tion of what the characteristics of the "right" mindset is.
+- People who are quick to point out that others are lacking an agile mindset have a hard time providing a definition of what the characteristics of the "right" mindset is.
 In essence, they claim they "know it when they see it", which makes it impossible to argue about.
 - The argument about having the right or wrong mindset often drifts into the